microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Information Protection Utility' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).
+Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Information Protection Utility' on [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

 ### Purview Information Protection module (optional) <a name="pip-module"></a>